 - Costa Rica has a mountain range composed exclusively by volcanoes (Cordillera Volcánica Central), six of which are active (Arenal, Miravalle, Rincón de la Vieja, Poás, Irazú and Turrialba).
 During 1986-2013, volcanic activity impacted 6,105.42 hectares of land (0.12% of the total accounting area), destroying 1,580.67 hectares of forests (63.6% of which were old-growth forests).
 Considering that areas impacted by volcanic activity can easily be identified in satellite images and that volcanoes can inflict significant non-anthropogenic damage to forests, Costa Rica decided to exclude forest losses associated to volcanic activity from its accounting area (Figure 3.1.3.). - Similarly, flooding and river meandering may cause non-anthropogenic forest loss that could increase in the future as a consequence of increasing extreme weather events related to climate change.
 During 1986-2013, 16,693.29 hectares of forests (55.4% of which were oldgrowth forests) were lost to river meandering.
-As in the case of volcanic activity, forestrelated emissions caused by flooding and river meandering are measured and reported, but excluded from the accounting area (Figure 3.1.3.).
+As in the case of volcanic activity, forestrelated emissions caused by flooding and river meandering are measured and reported, but excluded from the accounting area (Figure 3.1.3.). - For the forest remaining forest activities (both forest degradation and forest enrichment), some areas were excluded from accounting given that forests can undergo natural, non-anthropogenic carbon fluxes.
+Areas that were both within protected areas and over 500 meters from a road were excluded, with the assumption that human activity is extremely unlikely to occur in these areas and any fluxes there are therefore considered natural.
+Natural fluxes were estimated (see Table 8.4.5) but excluded from the reference level).

-&lt;sup>9 These maps are presented in Annex 1.
+&lt;sup>8 These maps are presented in Annex 1.

-&lt;sup>10 A notation with two years is used to indicate that the land use maps represent simultaneously the ground situation on December 31st of the first year of the notation and on January 1st of the second year of the notation.
+&lt;sup>9 A notation with two years is used to indicate that the land use maps represent simultaneously the ground situation on December 31st of the first year of the notation and on January 1st of the second year of the notation.

-&lt;sup>11 Hansen, M. C., P. V. Potapov, R. Moore, M. Hancher, S. A. Turubanova, A. Tyukavina, D. Thau, S. V. Stehman, S. J. Goetz, T. R. Loveland, A. Kommareddy, A. Egorov, L. Chini, C. O. Justice, J. R. G. Townshend, 2013.
+&lt;sup>10 Hansen, M. C., P. V. Potapov, R. Moore, M. Hancher, S. A. Turubanova, A. Tyukavina, D. Thau, S. V. Stehman, S. J. Goetz, T. R. Loveland, A. Kommareddy, A. Egorov, L. Chini, C. O. Justice, J. R. G. Townshend, 2013.
 High-resolution global maps of 21st-Century forest cover change.
 Science: 342 (6160):850-853.
 Available at: https://earthenginepartners.appspot.com/science-2013-global-forest